MarcinOrlowski/trans-tool/README.md

 # ==> KEY =
 ```

+Default format can changed using `--tpl` argument.

 If you want to ensure that all keys are in fact translated, use `--strict` mode while checking.

-When running with `--strict` option, all keys
+When running with `--strict` option,
+keys in commented out form are ignored.

 ## Fixing files ##

 You can use `prop-tool` to update your translation files by using `--fix` option.
-I such case `prop-tool` will completely rewrite
+In such case `prop-tool` will completely rewrite
 translation files, adding missing keys (in commented out form).

 NOTE: Be aware that `--fix` do NOT update existing translation file but builds it completely using base file as reference and
 existing translations (if present).
-No other content of translation files (i.e. comments etc) will be preserved.
+No other content of translation files (for example additional comments etc) will be preserved.

 ## Usage examples ##